ScilifelabDataCentre/Anubis/README.md

 document, contact persons, collaborators, etc. The staff handling the call can then access Anubis to get all information provided from the grant holder.

-## Important changes

-- Since version 1.6, the scripts `dump.py` and `undump.py` have been removed
-  The same functionality is available in the `cli.py` script.

 ## Entities